 The surgery is performed under a general anaesthetic.
 A long-acting local anaesthetic is infiltrated into the skin incision to minimise pain in the immediate post-operative phase.
 The incision extends in a natural crease line from in front of the ear to the mid-neck.

 The facial nerve is identified and the parotid lesion is careful dissected away from the nerve.

 A drain is placed which comes through the neck into a reservoir.

-An overnight stay is expected.
-This can occasionally be extended if there is substantial drain amount or significant pain.
+An overnight stay in hospital is expected.
+This is occasionally be extended if there is substantial drain amount or significant pain.

 Dr Tan-Gore will review you in 1-2 weeks to give you the results of the excision of lesion, check your nerve function, monitor the incision scar and address any post-operative issues that may develop.

 Most patients will require 1-2 weeks off work.